UBC-GEOB472-Spring2020/ChinaUrbanVitality/README.md

 # ChinaUrbanVitality
-Pubic repository for group project: Urban Vitality in China
+Public repository for group project: Urban Vitality in China